-Given the size and scale of the Company, there is no in-house Operational Risk Management Department.
-However, RM liaises directly with each Department Head regarding Operational Risk issues.
+Risk Management is let by the RM Function of the Parent Company However, RM liaises directly with each Department Head regarding Operational Risk issues.
 Additionally, RM has full and unrestricted access to the CEO and the Board of Directors of the Company, as well the Board Risk Committee of the Parent Company to escalate any key Operational Risk related concerns to the highest levels.